rmunn/commandline-wiki-clone/Mutually-Exclusive-Options.md

 **Migration of MutuallyExclusive options from v1.9.x guideline**

- A demo in v1.9.71 , like this [demo](https://dotnetfiddle.net/OkEgxC),
-can be  converted to v2.x as given below:
+ MutuallyExclusive options of the previous version 1.9.x, like this [demo](https://dotnetfiddle.net/OkEgxC), can be  converted to v2.x as given below:

 - Remove the Parser configuration `(MutuallyExclusive = true)`, it's not available and Mutually Exclusive Options are available by default.